mfuerstenau/gradle-buildconfig-plugin/README.md

 ```
 ## Advanced usage
 ### Manual task wiring
 This is an example of manually creating the tasks and wiring them to generate and compile a build config for ```main```-```SourceSet```.
 This is very similar to the internal working of the plugin.

-We do not want to apply the plugin because that would trigger the automatic creation of tasks.
+First we don't want the plugin to be applied, only to be resolved.
+This can be done like this
+#### Prior to Gradle 3.0
 ```gradle
 buildscript {
     repositories {